ianbl8/advent2022/README.md

 ## Day 3 - Bashing Buttons!
 Adding buttons to circuits, and using pull downs to ensure voltage is low to start with.
 Conditions (`if`, `elif`, `else`) - and toggling values.

+## Day 4 - Amazing Analogue!
+Analogue signals, adding potentiometers to circuits and using built-in analogue to digital converters (ADC).
+Controlling LEDs with analogue signals.
+Using Pulse Width Modulation (PWM) to control LED brightness.